-And since the needs, interests and goals of the learners are recognized and appreciated by the psychological curriculum, learning under it becomes more interesting and more result-oriented.
+And since the needs, interests, and goals of the learners are recognized and appreciated by the psychological curriculum, learning under it becomes more interesting and more result-oriented.

-The educational program is planned to ensure the total growth of the individual, though premium is placed on the development of his mental and intellectual ability.
+The educational program is planned to ensure the total growth of the individual, though a premium is placed on the development of his mental and intellectual ability.

-The blueprint that maps out a set of learning activities for performance by the learner to make him achieve certain goals prescribed by the educational system is known as curriculum or work program.
+The blueprint that maps out a set of learning activities for performance by the learner to make him achieve certain goals prescribed by the educational system is known as a curriculum or work program.

 The curriculum forms the core of the educational activities in the learning process.
-Really, there are three basic elements in the educational process, namely: the teacher, the learner and the curriculum.
+Really, there are three basic elements in the educational process, namely: the teacher, the learner, and the curriculum.
 But the curriculum is the central element that connects the other two.

 The curriculum comprises the broad general framework of educational activities organized by a school or an educational institution.

 It also incorporates all the subjects and activities under the auspices of the school or for which the school is responsible.